Laureian/Laureian/README.md

 - Complete Intro to React, v5 by Brian Holt
 - Intermediate React, v2 by Brian Holt 🔥
 - State Management in Pure React, v2 by Steve Kinney 🔥
-- Complete Intro to Linux and the Command-Line 🔥
+- Complete Intro to Linux and the Command-Line by Brian Holt 🔥
 - JavaScript: The Hard Parts of Object Oriented JavaScript by Will Sentance
 - AWS for Front-End Engineers (ft.
 S3, Cloudfront & Route 53) by Steve Kinney
 - Hardcore Functional Programming in JavaScript, v2 by Brian Lonsdorf